Show your kids the meaning of “magic hour” by taking them to one of the best sunset spots in all of Portland

 Built in 1914, the mansion on the hill is a popular destination in Portland.
 You can take tours inside as late as 5 p.m., but arguably the best attraction is the view of the city.
 The best views actually face east, but if you weren’t up for the sunrise, you’ll still catch a beautiful scene of the alpenglow on Mt.
 Hood as the sun sets behind you, casting purple and pink light on the snowy slopes.
 Also, the extensive grounds of the mansion are a great place for a picnic.

-Good to know: If a pre-sunset mansion visit is on your list you can score tickets online to make the trip easier.
+Insider Tip: If a pre-sunset mansion visit is on your list, you can score tickets online to make the trip easier.
 It's free for kids under 6.

 3229 N.W.
 Pittock Dr.